WesUnwin/electron-openxr-example/README.md

 # electron-openxr-example
+This is an example hello-world style electron app, that demonstrates a working VR app (that can enter immersive-vr on a headset connecting to your PC).
+With normal electron builds, this is currently not possible due to how the version of chromium can not use OpenXR to launch the VR app.

+Web App -> Electron/Chromium BrowserWindow -> electron.exe app running on windows -> Open XR -> Open XR Runtime -> Connected VR Headset

+* Where the web app may be a set of javascripts locally packaged by the app, or instead a URL to a website like: https://threejs.org/examples/webxr_vr_ballshooter.html

-Example of how to make a WebXR application running inside Electron being able, to launch using OpenXR (using a custom electron build with checkout_openxr enabled).
+of how to make a WebXR application running inside Electron being able, to launch using OpenXR (using a custom electron build with checkout_openxr enabled).

 This allows you to build useable VR/AR apps using web technologies, and distribute them as a desktop app.